-Laser hair removal is the process of hair removal by means of exposure to pulses of laser light that destroy the hair follicle.
+Laser Hair Removal (Plastic Surgery for Hair Removal) is the process of hair removal by means of exposure to pulses of laser light that destroy the hair follicle.
 Under the FDA's definition, "permanent" hair reduction is the long-term, stable reduction in the number of hairs regrowing after a treatment regime.
 Indeed, many patients experience complete regrowth of hair on their treated areas in the years following their last treatment.
 This means that although laser treatments with these devices will permanently reduce the total number of body hairs, they will not result in a permanent removal of all hair.

 Individual tired of shaving, plucking, or waxing or getting razor bumps or acne-like breakouts .If so, one should consider laser hair removal.